On optimizing discrete Morse functions: Introduction

-Finally, we apply the above results to prove that two posets are homotopically Cohen-Macaulay: the poset $PD(1^n,q)$ of collections of independent lines in a finite vector space, and the poset $\Pi_{S_n}$ of partitions of $\{ 1,\dots ,n\} $ into cycles.
-The former is the face poset of a matroid complex, and so is well-known to be shellable (see [Bj2]), but is included to illustrate on a familiar example a strategy for constructing and optimizing a discrete Morse function that has also worked on much more complex examples.
-The latter poset was recently defined by Remmel as a new partial order on permutations in $S_n$.
-See [HW] for a much harder application of our machinery to monoid posets.
-[HW] provides a connectivity lower bound for finite intervals in the partial order by divisibility on the monomials in the coordinate ring for a toric variety, in terms of the degree of any Gr\"obner basis for its toric ideal of syzygies; this yields information about Tor groups, via a result of [LS] (see also [PRS], [HRW]).
-The monoid posets in [HW] and a $GL(n,q)$-analogue of the partition lattice (defined by Shareshian) both break into subposets that are much like apartments; these ``apartments'' have labellings called least-content-increasing labellings (see Section ~\ref{lex}) that are particularly amenable to critical cell cancellation.
-An observation from [HW] allows cancellation of critical cells within these subposets, using features of least-content-increasing labellings that we will develop in Section ~\ref{lex}, despite the fact that we do know how to constuct such a well-behaved labelling for these posets globally.
-Thus, properties of least-content-increasing labellings may be useful for critical cell cancellation even in posets that do not possess such a nice global labelling.
+Finally, Sections 8 and 9 apply the above results to prove that two posets are homotopically Cohen-Macaulay: the poset $PD(1^n,q)$ of collections of independent lines in a finite vector space, and the poset $\Pi_{S_n}$ of partitions of $\{ 1,\dots ,n\} $ into cycles.
+The former is the face poset of a matroid complex, and so is well-known to be shellable (see [5]), but is included to illustrate on a familiar example a strategy for constructing and optimizing a discrete Morse function that has also worked on much more complex examples.
+The latter poset was recently defined by Remmel as a new partial order on elements of the symmetric group.
+See [12] and [13] for much more difficult applications of the machinery provided in this paper.